r2dane2/blazor-docs/blazor/drop-down-menu/how-to/open-a-dialog-on-popup-item-click.md

 This section explains about how to open a dialog on Dropdown Menu popup item click.
 This can be achieved by handling dialog open in [ItemSelected](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.SplitButtons.DropDownButtonEvents.html#Syncfusion_Blazor_SplitButtons_DropDownButtonEvents_ItemSelected) event of the Dropdown Menu.

-In the following example, Dialog will open while selecting `Other Folder...` item.
+In the following example, Dialog will open while selecting `Update` item.

 ```cshtml